brain-products/LSL-actiCHamp/README.md

 # LSL-actiCHamp
 LSL connector for the actiCHamp (plus) device from Brain Products.

-To download, please click the Release tab above for the latest versions.
+To download, please click the 'Latest release' link to the right for the latest versions.

 Please note that you may need to install the Microsoft C++ redistributable packages ([here](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads)) in order to run the executables.